 The showcase event will provide an opportunity for entrepreneurs to share their stories and network with investors and service providers to help shape the future of the Vermont working lands economy.
-The event has an early-bird registration fee of $25 through 11/15/17, and a regular rate of $35.
-It will run from 5:30-8:00 p.m. at Main Street Landing Performing Arts Centeron the Burlington waterfront.
+The event has a registration fee of $35.
+Ticket sales end Friday, 12/1/17 at 5 p.m.
+The showcase will run from 5:30-8:00 p.m. at Main Street Landing Performing Arts Center on the Burlington waterfront.
 In addition to entrepreneur presentations, the event will include ample time for networking.
-Light refreshments featuring local products will be provided by Love Local Catering, paid for in part by a donation from The Skinny Pancake.
+Light refreshments featuring local products will be provided by Love Local Catering, paid for by a donation from The Skinny Pancake.
 A cash bar will be available.

 Vermont is a hotbed of entrepreneurship and the Slow Money Vermont network complements the financing options available statewide to working lands entrepreneurs.
 Slow Money catalyzes the ability of local impact investors to engage directly in their communities.
 Through events, network development, and outreach, Slow Money Vermont seeks to increase the flow of knowledge and capital in support of Vermont working lands enterprises.